acantril/learn-cantrill-io-labs/aws-codepipeline-catpipeline/02_LABINSTRUCTIONS/STAGE2-CODEBUILD.md

 open that IP in a new tab, ensuring it's http://IP not https://IP
 You should see the docker container running, with cats in containers... if so, this means your automated build process is working.

+##TROUBLESHOOTING  => ###buildspec.yaml file does not exist

+1. Ensure that you did not copy the files in a folder when pushing to codecommit.
+Upload files alone and not folder
+2. Ensure that the indentation in your yaml file is correct.
+Use a good text editor like vscode to validate the buildspec.yml file